How to Visit and What to Expect

 Video of Maya Bay and Phi Phi Islands

-Subscribe to our YouTube for more videos!
+Subscribe to the YouTube channel for more videos!

 The first thing you need to know, and as explained by the crew of Love Andaman before departure, is that Phi Phi consists of two main islands and a few small ones: Koh Phi Phi Le, a national park with three lagoons: Pi Leh Bay, Loh Sama Bay and Maya Bay.
 The second island is Koh Phi Phi Don, where the hotels and bars are.